Thursday, September 28, 2017

 That is because, in Hong Kong for example, they have their own way to translate these names, as they primarily speak Cantonese (even if most also speak Mandarin/Putonghua).
 And in China, it is even worst, as they have various translations that also differ from Christie's list depending whether you are in Beijing, Tianjin, Guangzhou or Shenzhen for example.

-In any case, it seems that in China in general (including Hong Kong, Macau, Shanghai and Singapore) there is a consensus on at least 2 variants to translate these Chateaux names that are understood, recognized and used by most people in the trade.
-Variants that obviously and not surprisingly slightly differ from Christie's list.
+In any case, it seems that in China in general (including Hong Kong, Macau, Shanghai, and Singapore), there is a consensus on at least 2 variants to translate these Chateaux names that are understood, recognized, and used by most people in the trade—variants that obviously and not surprisingly slightly differ from Christie's list.

 Even my colleagues at work said that Christie's list is erroneous and that people in China may not necessarily fully understand or comprehend Christie's translations, and will write some of them quite differently.